-The Master of Education in Enrollment Management and Policy program requires a minimum of 30 units.
+The Master of Education in Enrollment Management and Policy online program requires a minimum of 30 units.
 The program can be completed in 21 months.
 All courses are required.

 Framing and Enrollment Management

 Identify and research enrollment management practices using academic literacy skills in writing and speaking and help your students understand roles and responsibilities in your offices.

 Admission Policy and Practice

 Instructor: Jerome Lucido

 Examine admission policy within the contexts of history, social class, professional practice and the interplay of institutions and society.
 Examine holistic review, test-optional policies.
 Construct effective and equitable policies.

 The Role of Diversity in Admissions